szabgab/perlmaven.com/books/perl-testing/src/test-simple/introducing-test-simple-missing-test.md

 # Test::Simple - missing test

-* count

-So why are those numbers necessary?
+Why are those numbers necessary?

 Imagine you managed to write 200 unit tests.
 Someone who does not know about the number runs the test suite and sees "ok" printed 17 times.
 It looks like everything is ok.
 He won't notice